quyentruong/Simple-Calculator/README.md

 * Use square bracker '[]' instead of pipe '|' because it's easier to detect the ending of absolute function
 * To use binary operation, add '1' and '|' to the postfix when coverting

+## Test

+* Use JUnit 5 to run CalculatorTest.java
+* It's best if you run in Intellij

 ## Output

 Note: Windows does not support ANSI.
 It means no color in console.